Jim Joseph Foundation

 Grant in 2021

-The American Jewish Joint Distribution Committee (JDC) is a globally recognized humanitarian organization based in New York, established in 1914.
-As an independent non-profit foundation, JDC focuses on alleviating hunger and hardship, rescuing Jews in peril, and fostering enduring connections to Jewish life.
-Additionally, the organization provides immediate assistance to victims of both natural and man-made disasters.
-The management of the foundation's assets is overseen by its board of directors, ensuring that its mission to support Jewish communities worldwide continues effectively.
+The American Jewish Joint Distribution Committee (JDC) is a prominent independent non-profit organization based in New York, established in 1914.
+It operates as a global Jewish humanitarian entity focused on alleviating hunger and hardship within Jewish communities worldwide.
+JDC engages in efforts to rescue Jews in danger and fosters lasting connections to Jewish life through various programs.
+Additionally, the organization provides immediate relief to victims of both natural and man-made disasters, addressing urgent needs and supporting resilience in affected populations.
+The foundation is governed by a board of directors that oversees its operations and initiatives.

 SVARA